Tasty Steak Rice Bowl

 Keep any extra meat and sauce in different containers.
 Your chimichurri will stay good for 5 days in the fridge.
 You can warm up the steak gently or eat it cold on top of greens.

 A bowl of rice with meat and vegetables, including onions and limes.
-Pin it
+Save it

 A bowl of rice with meat and vegetables, including onions and limes. | kylierecipes.com